onlyquake/xonotic-wiki/GSoC-2011-ideas.markdown

 Effort level: low to medium
 Knowledge required: QuakeC / C h3.
 Blender for Mappers
 Basically, various tools/scripts for mappers to efficiently work in Blender that can be easily called from the Blender user interface.
-Possibilities include: first person shooter-like camera movement ; “brush objects” ; texture alignment ; q3 shader to Blender material import; but also: using Blender to generate lightmaps for an existing .bsp file .
+Possibilities include: first person shooter-like camera movement ; "brush objects" ; texture alignment ; q3 shader to Blender material import; but also: using Blender to generate lightmaps for an existing .bsp file .
 Prospective mentors: divVerent
 Effort level: low to high, depending on subtask Knowledge required: Blender, Python, possibly C*+